 #2 – BE FLEXIBLE

-Along the same lines as #1 – you should always allow for flexibility in your day.
+Along the same lines as #1 – you should always allow for flexibility in order to get the most out of your day – every day.

-Know that things will happen (life!), so give yourself extra time in between each item as you will always have unexpected things to deal with such as traffic, a phone call, an errand to run, a poorly child etc…
+Life happens – so just know that things WILL happen that weren’t planned, and give yourself extra time in between each item as you will always have unexpected things to deal with such as traffic, a phone call, an errand to run, a poorly child etc…

 If you’re often sidetracked by the unexpected then try and get your high priority items done first – then you will become less stressed if you find you can’t do more that day (however be aware that if you only ever get to do the high priority items then those items that were once considered low priority will slowly creep up to be higher and higher priority as time goes on).